WebMemex/freeze-dry/Readme.md

 # Freeze-dry: web page conservation

 Freeze-dry stores a web page as it is shown in the browser.
-It takes the DOM, and returns it as an HTML string, after having and inlined external resources such as images and stylesheets (as `data:` URLs).
+It takes the DOM, and returns an archive that can be serialized to HTML string (or a blob), after having and inlined external resources such as images and stylesheets (as `data:` URLs).

 It also ensures the snapshot is static and completely offline: all scripts are removed, and any